-- A "No Visitor" policy has been implemented to limit the volume of traffic within the hospital.
+- Modified Visiting Guidelines have been implemented to limit the volume of traffic within the hospital.

 - Active screening with controlled entry for ALL patients, visitors and staff.

-- Social distancing cues are being installed throughout the hospital.
+- Physical distancing cues have been installed throughout the hospital.

 - Physical barriers have been installed in all clinic areas and perimeter screening locations.